Users

 Entities Compared to Applications

-Entities, grants and permissions are analogous to applications, registrations and roles, but you can’t log into an entity.
+Entities, grants and permissions are analogous to applications, registrations and roles, but you can’t log in to an entity.

 Suppose you have a point of sales application and a scheduling application for your retail chain.
 You have ten stores.
 You want to allow employees to log in to each of these applications, but you want to limit them to access only stores where they are currently working.
 But if they move between stores to cover for a shift or because of a transfer, you want to handle that use case as well.
 This means you can’t use tenants to model stores.